Ridwan247/Ridwan247/README.md

 - 👋 Hi, I’m Ridwan Pranajaya
-- 👀 I’m interested in Web Progreamming
+- 👀 I’m interested in Web Programming
 - 🌱 I’m currently learning PHP Native, Laravel, CodeIgniter
 - 💞️ I’m looking to collaborate for the Job
 - 📫 How to reach me wa : 0822 8857 1957